There once was a gray wolf and a very clever goat.

 Wolves can swim up to 8 miles in one stretch.

-"I don't drink milk," replied the wolf.
+"I don't drink milk," replies the wolf.

 Some goat species, for example mountain goats, can jump eleven feet long and up to four feet high into the air.